swyddfa/arlunio/docs/glossary.rst

       will automatically run the tests whenever changes are made to the repository and will report on any failures.
 It can also be configured to handle releases.

+   virtual environments
+      A virtual environment is an isolated installation of Python that can have its own collection of packages installed and is completely independent of the host machine's Python installation.
+They are highly recommended when working on projects as they stop conflicts when you need multiple versions of the same package installed.
+      installed